Specialist routing¶

 Monolithic fallback¶

 When the router returns an empty strategy list — meaning no specialist has clear supporting evidence — the enricher falls back to the monolithic ENRICHMENT prompt.
-This single Gemini call receives all tables, context, and schema, and attempts to fill every column from any available source.
-It uses the same priority order (main table, auxiliary tables, image context, text context) but in a single pass rather than through specialists.
+This single Gemini call receives all tables, context, and schema, and attempts to fill every column from any available source in one pass.
+Unlike specialist mode, this path does not use FIELD_AUTHORITY_MATRIX resolution across multiple strategy outputs.

 Routing decision flow¶

-The following diagram shows how the router's output determines the enrichment path.
+The following diagram shows, via an example run, how the router's output determines the enrichment path.

 flowchart TB